Traditional Culture Experience

 - 04

-- Iwami Kagura Jado : the snake body
+- Iwami Kagura Jado : the serpent body

 Experience

-How is the trademark of Iwami Kagura created?
+How is the symbol of Iwami Kagura created?

-The figure of a snake undulating about the stage has become a trademark of Iwami Kagura.
-From the time when the dance was performed by priests until around the early Meiji period (1868-1912), the dancers wore costumes with scale patterns, but with the birth of the snake drum developed in Hamada, the dance evolved into one with more reality and power.
-How do the craftsmen of Hamada, the birthplace of the snake-do made of Sekishu washi paper and bamboo, create the dynamism and beauty of the dance?
-We will explore the hidden behind-the-scenes aspects of the art, touching on the techniques and thoughts of the craftspeople.
+The sight of the great serpent weaving and surging across the stage has become an iconic symbol of Iwami Kagura.
+From the time when the dance was performed by Shinto priests until the early Meiji period (1868–1912), performers wore costumes decorated with scale patterns.
+However, with the development of the serpent body (ja-dō) in Hamada, the performance evolved into a far more dynamic and realistic dance.
+How do the craftsmen of Hamada—the birthplace of the serpent body made from Sekishu Washi and bamboo—create such powerful movement and beauty?
+Through this tour, you will explore the little-known world behind the performance while experiencing the techniques and passion of the artisans who create it.

 - Approximately 40 minutes